Neproxx/ID2223-LikeItOrNot/README.md

 - `sentiment_positive_mean`: The mean of the positive sentiment of the most recent top posts in the subreddit.
 - `sentiment_positive_stddev`: The standard deviation of the positive sentiment of the most recent top posts in the subreddit.
 - `sentiment_positive_median`: The median of the positive sentiment of the most recent top posts in the subreddit.

-### Yet to be further defined and implemented:

-- `<subreddit_activity_metric>`: The activity metric of the subreddit, e.g. the number of posts created in the subreddit per day.
-- `<subreddit_description_embedding>`: The embedding of the description of the subreddit.
-Obtained with sentence-transformers/paraphrase-MiniLM-L6-v2.
+- `embedding_description`: The embedding of the description of the subreddit.
+Obtained with [sentence-transformers/paraphrase-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/paraphrase-MiniLM-L6-v2).
-- `<post_topic_classification>`: Topic of the post as obtained with [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english?text=I+like+you.+I+love+you+yoyo#how-to-get-started-with-the-model)

 ## Training Pipeline